raspberrypilearning/lost-in-space/en/step_2.md

 glide (1) secs to x:(0) y:(0)
 ```

-Change the numbers in the code blocks so that the code is exactly the same as in the image above.
+Change the numbers in the code blocks so that the code is exactly the same as above.

+--- /task ---

 If you click the green flag, you should see the spaceship speak, turn, and glide towards the centre of the stage.

 ![Testing a spaceship animation](images/space-animate-stage.png)
---- /task ---

 [[[generic-scratch-saving]]]